 The most prominent building on the site is the Altar de la Patria, built in 1930.
 It is a pantheon that pays tribute to Bolívar.
 The exterior panel shows a relief from the scene of his deathbed.

 There is an incredible statue inside, depicting Bolívar in a god-like manner with two angels at either side.

 The front pathway leading up to the Altar de la Patria is flanked by flags from every country in the Americas, making for a dramatic scene.

 The Museo Bolivariano is near the Altar de la Patria.
 It contains several works of modern art and sculpture, along with an outdoor amphitheater, Teatro Joaquín de Mier y Benítez.

 La Quinta de San Pedro Alejandrino is open from 9AM to 5:30PM daily.
 Admission is COP$12,000 for adults and COP$10,000 for children.
 Guided tours are offered in English and Spanish for tips.
-A taxi ride to the grounds costs COP$6,000.
+A taxi ride to the grounds costs COP$6,000 (as of October 2014).